cloudflare/cloudflare-docs/content/workers-ai/get-started/workers-wrangler.md

 <!-- TODO update this once we know if we'll have it -->
 You can also bind Workers AI to a Pages Function.
 For more information, refer to [Functions Bindings](/pages/functions/bindings/#workers-ai).

-## 3. Install the Workers AI client library
+## 3. Install the Workers AI SDK

-The Workers AI client library makes Workers AI APIs available for use in your code.
-To import the Workers AI client library, run the following command in your application directory:
+The Workers AI SDK makes Workers AI APIs available for use in your code.
+To import the Workers AI SDK, run the following command in your application directory:

 {{<tabs labels="npm | yarn">}}
 {{<tab label="npm" default="true">}}